travis-ci/travis.rb/README.md

 $ travis encrypt FOO=BAR
 ```

 The client will try its best at figuring out which API endpoint to talk to.
-But you can always explicitly state which one it is by adding `--pro` or `--org`.
+But you can always explicitly state which one it is by adding `--pro` or `--org` (or `-e URL` if you run your own).

 ### Available commands